-- To improve the preparedness of the NRLs towards testing sprouts for the presence of VTEC, according to the new Reg.
-(EU) 209/2013. - To determine the analytical performance parameters of the detection method, to give support to the NRLs and the Official Laboratories for its accreditation.
+- To improve the preparedness of the NRLs towards testing sprouts for the presence of VTEC, according to the Reg.
+(EU) 209/2013. - To expand the range of serogroups for which the analytical performance parameters of the detection method have been determined. - To give further support to the NRLs and the Official Laboratories for the accreditation of the ISO/TS 13136:2012.